remyahk12/Active-Directory/README.md

 </p>

 <h2>
- Open poweshell in  DC-1 and run this script
+ Open poweshell in  DC-1 and run this script employeecreate
  <p>Create a bunch of additional users </p>
 </h2>
 <p>